 Some women are at higher risk for breast cancer no matter their age.
 One risk factor is a BRCA1 or BRCA2 gene mutation.
 A breast cancer history in a first degree relative (mother, sister, and/or daughter) is an example of another risk factor.
 The Centers for Disease Control and Prevention outlines symptoms.

 Signs “can include any change in the size or the shape of the breast, pain in any area of the breast, nipple discharge other than breast milk (including blood), and a new lump in the breast or underarm.
 If you have any signs that worry you, see your doctor right away.”

 A more detailed list of symptoms can be found at: https://www.cdc.gov/cancer/breast/basic_info/symptoms.htm

-Over the past few years breast cancer screening guidelines have be revised and may even be different depending on the professional organization you look to for information.
-Recommendations also vary depending on whether or not a woman is at average risk for breast cancer or at higher risk.
-The differing recommendations can leave any woman confused as to how to move forward with breast cancer screening.
-A conversation with your medical provider is the best way to sort out all of the differences.
+Over the past few years breast cancer screening guidelines have changed.
+Professional organizations now differ in the screening they suggest.
+Screening changes if a woman is at average risk for breast cancer or at higher risk.
+The many differences can leave any woman confused as to how to move forward with breast cancer screening.
+Talking with your medical provider is the best way to sort out all of the differences.

-Carson City Health and Human Services follows the US Preventive Task Force Guidelines which recommends women 50 to 74 get a screening mammogram every two years.
-This same task force recommends women 40 to 49 talk with your health care provider to review your individual risk to determine when to start screening mammograms.
+Carson City Health and Human Services follows the U.S. Preventive Task Force Guidelines.
+Thus, CCHHS recommends women 50 to 74 get a screening mammogram every two years.
+This same task force recommends women 40 to 49 talk with your health care provider.
+Then you can review your individual risk and mammogram screening schedule.